andrevinsky/redux-actions-sequences/README.md

 #### How to define a sequence:

 To define a sequence of actions you are interested in, you need to call an exported `dispatchActionWhen(reaction, sequenceBuilderFunction)`.
-The result if a dispatch-able action creator which, when dispatched, will start listening for the FSA actions.
+The result is a dispatch-able action creator function which, when dispatched, will start listening for the FSA actions.

-Once they match the described pattern, the sequence will dispatch the `reaction` action, formulated as a string, a simple FSA-compliant action, or a function that will be consumed by `redux-thunk`.
+Once they match the described pattern, the sequence will dispatch the `reaction` action, represented as a string, a plain-object FSA-compliant action, or a function that will be consumed by `redux-thunk`.

-`sequenceBuilderFunction` is a function which receives a single parameter - sequence builder API.
-Calling its methods one can construct a variety of quite complex structure of expectations of the actions dispatched around the application.
-I suggest destructuring the builder API, as shown in the examples below.
+`sequenceBuilderFunction` is a function which accepts a single parameter - sequence builder API lent by the library.
+Calling its methods one can construct a variety of quite complex structures of expectations of the actions dispatched around the application.
+I suggest using destructuring assignment of the builder API parameter, as shown in the examples below.

 #### Sequence Builder API Reference: